PeeperSocial/Peeper-Poster/README.md

 The above links are immutable, ie they will always point to the same version of IPFessay, even if there is a later version available.

-For a link to the latest version of IPFessay, use this:
+For an always-updated link to the latest version of IPFessay, use this:

 [/ipns/QmSWnBwMKZ28tcgMFdihD8XS7p6QzdRSGf71cCybaETSsU](/ipns/QmSWnBwMKZ28tcgMFdihD8XS7p6QzdRSGf71cCybaETSsU)